|What||Alert Engine Parts GTi Challenge Round 3 Preview|

 |Community||Western Cape Regional|

-The Alert Engine Parts WP GTi Challenge races as part of a full Killarney Power Series bill on Saturday 14 May.
-Judging by the action at the last meeting, the racing should be brilliant across the board.
+The Alert Engine Parts WP GTi Challenge races as part of a full Killarney Power Series bill on Saturday 4 June.
+Judging by the action at the last few meetings, the racing should be brilliant across the board.
 Sounds like a perfect day’s entertainment!

 Issued on behalf of Alert GTi Challenge